-The University of Zimbabwe College of Health Sciences Clinical Trials Unit (UZCHS-CTU) was established in 1994 with the University of California, San Francisco (UCSF) to implement high quality science addressing HIV prevention and therapy; its aim is to control Zimbabwe’s HIV/AIDS epidemic and contribute to global policy as a center of excellence at the University of Zimbabwe College of Health Sciences (UZCHS) in collaboration with UCSF and its partner institutions.
+The University of Zimbabwe College of Health Sciences Clinical Trials Research Centre (UZCHS-CTRC) was established in 1994 with the University of California, San Francisco (UCSF) to implement high quality science addressing HIV prevention and therapy; its aim is to control Zimbabwe’s HIV/AIDS epidemic and contribute to global policy as a center of excellence at the University of Zimbabwe College of Health Sciences (UZCHS) in collaboration with UCSF and its partner institutions.

 Over the last 20 years, the program has developed a governance structure built on principles of inclusiveness and collaboration of scientific, community, and administrative functions, coupled with efficiency and transparency in resource allocation.
 A wide range of research collaborations between the institutions have been developed, whereby faculty and staff work closely together in the development and execution of new innovative research.
 We are pushing our already effective governance structures to establish more open mechanisms for generating new research initiatives in both public and private sectors.

 Our Mission, Goals, Objectives & Core Values

 To promote HIV prevention and treatment research through establishing a Centre of Excellence at the University of Zimbabwe College of Health Sciences in collaboration with partner institutions.

 - To contribute scientifically to the leadership and prioritization of research activities in five networks, ACTG, HPTN, HVTN, IMPAACT, and MTN in addition to other non-network studies

 - To influence health policy in the Ministry of Health and Child Welfare in Zimbabwe and region through research outcomes

 - To build community partnerships in the programme clinical research activities through effective outreach and communication and Community Advisory Board (CAB) participation